The Orion Nebula - A stellar nursery

 Click on image for full size

-nurseries, called HII regions, have this color.
-There are many HII
+stellar nurseries have this color.
+There are many of these types of

 Shop Windows to the Universe Science Store!